-- As summarized in Table 3 and Table 4, the SLB and the OMB are closed within according to their - assessed uncertainties for their evaluation periods P1 (Jan 1993 Dec 2016, SLB) and P2 (Jan 2003 - - Aug 2016, (SLB) and P2 (and OMB).
+As summarized in Table 3 and Table 4, the SLB and the OMB are closed according to their assessed uncertainties for their evaluation periods P1 (Jan 1993 - Dec 2016, SLB) and P2 (Jan 2003 - Aug 2016, SLB and OMB).
 We may reformulate the budgets as follows.
-The GMSL linear - trend over P1 and P2 is 3.05 mm yr-1 and 3.64 mm yr-1, respectively.
-The larger trend over P2 than over - P1 is due to an increased mass component, predominantly from Greenland but also from the other mass - 1345 contributors.
-Over P1 (P2) the steric contribution is 38% (33%) of GMSL rise, while the mass - contribution is 57% ($6\underline{10}\% \underline{7366}\%$).
-Among the sources of OMC, glaciers outside Greenland and - Antarctica contributed 21% (21%) of total GMSL rise; Greenland contributed 20% (21%-24%); - Antarctica contributed 6% (8%-9%); and LWS contributed 10% (11%).
-The SLB misclosure (GMSL - minus sum of assessed contributions) is between +1-6% and +67% of the GMSL rise.
-Ranges quoted - here arise from different options of assessing the contributions.
-Uncertainties given in Table 3 and 4 are - not repeated here.
+The GMSL linear trend over P1 and P2 is 3.05 mm yr-1 and 3.64 mm yr-1, respectively.
+The larger trend over P2 is due to an increased mass component, predominantly from Greenland but also from the other mass contributors.
+Over P1 (P2) the steric contribution is 38% (33%) of GMSL rise, while the mass contribution is 57% (61%-73%).
+Among the sources of OMC, glaciers outside Greenland and Antarctica contributed 21% (21%) of total GMSL rise; Greenland contributed 20% (21%-24%); Antarctica contributed 6% (8%-9%); and LWS contributed 10% (11%).
+The SLB misclosure (GMSL minus sum of assessed contributions) is between -6% and +6% of the GMSL rise.
+Ranges quoted here arise from different options of assessing the contributions.
+Uncertainties given in Table 3 and 4 are not repeated here.

 We cannot attribute the statistically insignificant misclosure of linear trends.
 We tentatively attributed interannual features of misclosure to errors in some of the involved datasets.
-When the SLBC_cci steric product is used which uses constraints towards a static climatology, a SLB misclosure in the early years of Argo 2003-2006 is likely due to an underestimation of the steric sea-level rise associated to the global sampling error in conjunction with the constraints towards a static climatology, as discussed in Sect.
+When the SLBC\cci steric product is used, a SLB misclosure in the early years of Argo 2003-2006 is likely due to an underestimation of the steric sea-level rise associated to the global sampling error in conjunction with the constraints towards a static climatology, as discussed in Sect.
 3.2.2.
-An interannual misclosure feature between 2006 and 2010 might be related to the SLBC_cci steric product and the WaterGAP model making the impression of a temporary slowdown in sea-level rise in 2006-2008 with subsequent recovery in 2008-2010, which is not as pronounced in the GMSL record.
+An interannual misclosure feature between 2006 and 2010 might be related to the SLBC\cci steric product and the WaterGAP model making the impression of a temporary slowdown in sea-level rise in 2006-2008 with subsequent recovery in 2008-2010, which is not as pronounced in the GMSL record.